Sateri

-Sateri is a business division of Royal Golden Eagle (RGE).
-It is a manufacturer of viscose rayon.
+Sateri is a producer of viscose rayon and lyocell, with an annual production capacity of 2.4 million tonnes.
+It operates 15 mills in China.
+Sateri is a business group of Royal Golden Eagle (RGE).

 History

 Sateri

-Sateri is managed by Royal Golden Eagle and was founded by entrepreneur and philanthropist Sukanto Tanoto.
+Sateri is a business group of Royal Golden Eagle and was founded by entrepreneur and philanthropist Sukanto Tanoto.

 Sateri started operating in 2002 when it began building a viscose staple fibre (VSF) mill near the city of Jiujiang in southeastern China.
 Sateri (Jiangxi) Chemical Fibre Co Ltd's plant went into commercial production in 2004.

 In 2010, Sukanto Tanoto established an intermediate holding company Sateri Holdings.
 In the same year, Sateri Holdings became a listed company in the Hong Kong stock exchange.
 The listed company owned the wood pulp and viscose staple fiber factories in Brazil and China respectively.

 Sateri's second plant – Sateri (Fujian) Fibre Co.
 Ltd in Putian – opened in 2013.

 In 2014, the listed company, Sateri Holdings, sold their Chinese factories to their controlling shareholder.
 Those factories were under the Sateri business division.
 Soon after, the listed company was renamed to Bracell Limited.
 However, the listed company was also privatized in 2016.

 In June 2015, Sateri launched its third mill in China – Sateri (Jiujiang) Fibre Co.
 Ltd. – by completing the acquisition of a plant from Jiangxi Longda.

 In May 2016, Sateri China Holdings bought a controlling stake in Linz (Nanjing) Viscose Yarn Co.
 Ltd. The spinning mill, set up in 2007 by Austria's Linz Textil, makes high-quality viscose yarn products that are exported worldwide.

 In April 2019 Sateri acquired its fourth mill, the Jiangsu Xiangsheng Viscose Fiber company.

+In May 2020 Sateri entered the lyocell market with a 20,000 tonne per annum production line in Rizhao, Shandong.

+Sateri’s lyocell capacity has continued to expand, reaching 400,000 tonnes in 2025.